dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 2. Put the device in recovery mode and then restore it.
 Make sure that you set it up as a new device.
 For more information about how to restore iOS devices, see [https://support.apple.com/HT201263](https://support.apple.com/HT201263).
 3. Re-enroll the device.

-### "Profile Installation Failed.
-Connection to the server could not be established."
+### Profile Installation Failed.
+Connection to the server could not be established.

 **Cause:** Your Intune tenant is configured to only allow corporate-owned devices.